-Agata Wierzbowski, Director of Legal Services
+Agata Wierzbowski, Director of Client Services

 Agata leads our interdisciplinary legal services team comprised of lawyers, outreach workers and intake workers.
 Her passion for building high-performing legal service teams has been shaped by over 10 years’ practice experience in the community legal sector and beyond.
 She has worked in roles including as a solicitor at the Consumer Action Law Centre, policy manager at the Women’s Legal Service Victoria, and most recently as Executive Officer and Principal Lawyer at the St Kilda Legal Service.
 Agata has served on community boards including at Social Security Rights Victoria.
 In 2015, she was awarded the Victorian Law Foundation Community Legal Centre Fellowship.